GitHub CI/CD

 • Jobs: The workflow contains one job called deploy, which runs on an Ubuntu virtual machine (ubuntu-latest).

-• Deploy to Kinsta via SSH: The appleboy/ssh-action is used to securely connect to your Kinsta server via SSH using the secrets you configured (server IP, username, password, and port).
+• The appleboy/ssh-action the plugin establishes an SSH connection with your Kinsta server using the secrets you’ve stored in GitHub (host, username, password, and, optionally, the port).
 The script within this step runs the following commands:

 • git fetch origin main: Fetches the latest changes from the main branch in your GitHub repository.